 The university also landed in AASHE’s top 10 in the category of Diversity & Affordability, earning kudos for the Environmental Justice Initiative, which strives to catalyze social justice and environmental justice collaborations, as well as other notable Diversity, Equity and Inclusion initiatives that have crystallized over the last half-decade.

-BIKE FRIENDLY UNIVERSITY: SILVER
+BIKE FRIENDLY UNIVERSITY: GOLD

 ACCREDITED ARBORETUM: LEVEL 2